-Although only one type is described in the breed standard, two different Labrador lines have developed in breeding over the last few decades.
-On the one hand, there is the compactly built Show Retriever and the Field Trial Labrador with a lighter build, which is predominantly bred for work and has a narrower head, usually with a longer snout.
-In contrast, the Dual Purpose type should balance the work and show lines and is probably closest to the breed ideal.
+Only one type is described in the breed standard, but two different Labrador lines have developed in breeding over the last few decades.
+On the one hand, there is the compactly built Show Retriever and the Field Trial Labrador with a lighter build.
+This type is predominantly bred for work and has a narrower head and a longer snout.
+In contrast, the Dual Purpose type is probably closest to the breed ideal.

 The Labrador's ancestors originate from Canada's eastern coast, just like the Newfoundland and Landseer.
 According to reports, the Labrador originates from black water dogs with dense fur known as St John's dogs, which assisted with hunting or gathering from the water fish and fishing nets that had drifted.

 First targeted breeding attempts took place in the second half of the 19th century in England and Scotland after British fishers took these eager dogs home with them.
 The breed name Labrador Retriever refers to the Canadian peninsula Labrador and the dog's excellent retrieval abilities.

 This breed established itself amongst the hunt-loving nobility thanks to English breeding efforts, including by the second Earl Malmesbury (1778-1841), who consistently concentrated on the hunting ability of the animals deployed for breeding.
 On 7 July 1903, the Labrador was finally officially recognised by the English Kennel Club as an independent dog breed.
 Several successful exhibitions soon made the active and friendly Labrador well known beyond the nobility and national borders.
 However, the colours yellow and brown were long considered a breeding defect and only at a later date became accepted and sought alongside the common black fur.